Eburonia/i-remember/README.md

 ### How to Use Page
-The 'how to use page' tells the end-user how the 'practice' and 'editor' pages function utilizing a small manual including images.
+On the 'How to use' page, the end-user can find a small manual on how to use the website.
+Special attention is given to the 'Practice' and 'Editor' pages.
+Images are implemented to help the end-user easily understand how the website works.
+The page is responsive on smaller devices.

 ### Contact Page